Scott Godwin - Fitness, Nutrition, Wellness

 Work out at home when you can’t make it to a gym, or don’t want to go to one.

-The Anti-Teddy
+Picture The Anti-Teddy Train Like Teddy

 • Keep it Simple- use things you have at home and your own bodyweight